 6. Maya Bay: Ko Phi Phi, Thailand

-With gorgeous turquoise water, a beautiful white sand beach, a May Bay day trip, and towering cliffs all around, it’s a picture-perfect slice of heaven.
-Railay Beach also has stunning limestone cliffs if you’re looking for another beach in Thailand to visit.
+It’s a picture-perfect slice of heaven with gorgeous turquoise water, a beautiful white sand beach, a May Bay day trip, and towering cliffs.
+Railay Beach also has stunning limestone cliffs if you’re looking for another beach in Thailand.

 7. Plage de Tahiti: Nevez, France

-Plage de Tahiti in Nevez, France is the epitome of French glitz and glamour.
+Plage de Tahiti in Nevez, France, epitomizes French glitz and glamour.
 Located along the Bay of Biscay on the northeastern coast of France, Plage de Tahiti is visited by celebrities and rock stars for its wide sandy beaches, restaurants, and beachfront hotels, making it one of the best places to visit in France.